-- P60 or Payslips showing Employment - All pages of an up to date letter showing a benefit or income - The 3 most recent Universal Credit Award Statements - All pages of the current Tax Credits Award - Bank statements showing 3 consecutive payments of a benefit or income.
+- P60 or Payslips showing Employment. - All pages of an up-to-date letter showing a benefit or income - The 3 most recent Universal Credit Award Statements - All pages of the current Tax Credits Award

 Benefits designed to help with the extra costs caused by a disability will not be included in any assessment of income.
 These include: